ionutneagos/efcore-automaticmigrations/README.md

 <!-- GETTING STARTED -->
-## About
+# About

 Contains instructions to use [EFCore.AutomaticMigrations](https://www.nuget.org/packages/EFCore.AutomaticMigrations/) nuget package for Automatic Migrations with Entity Framework Core SQL Databases.

+[EFCore.AutomaticMigrations](https://www.nuget.org/packages/EFCore.AutomaticMigrations/) allows you to use code first migrations without having a code file in your project for each change you make.

 Please feel free to open any issue you might have or idea for improvements.

 <!-- USAGE EXAMPLES -->
 ## Usage